Keyboard shortcuts

 return: i32

-The generated header includes an include guard, standard C headers, a #ifdef __cplusplus guard, and the common error/memory types:
+The header opens with an include guard, standard headers, an extern "C" block, and the shared error/memory helpers:

 #ifndef WEAVEFFI_H